 Tell Us and the FCC: What Are Your #TrueCableCosts?

-But the the new Chairman of the FCC, Ajit Pai, supports monopoly interests over consumer protections, and Big Cable doesn’t want to let go of their control over the video marketplace.
+But the new Chairman of the FCC, Ajit Pai, supports monopoly interests over consumer protections, and Big Cable doesn’t want to let go of their control over the video marketplace.
 We're tired of rip-offs and price-gouging we all face at the hands of our cable providers.
 The delay tactics for #UnlockTheBox alone have cost consumers millions of dollars.

 How much do you really pay Big Cable for your set-top box?
 (Keep in mind that set-top box fees are often disguised on your bill under terms like “converter” and “adapter.”)
 How much would you save per month if you could #UnlockTheBox?
 And what would you do with the money you saved per year?